plasmatech8/Python-Mkdocs-Autodoc-Plugin/README.md

 # Python-Mkdocs-Autotoc
-An low-effort attempt to create autodocumentation of class and function definitions/docstrings.
+An attempt to create autodocumentation of class and function definitions/docstrings in `mkdocs` code documentation.

 Looking off of https://github.com/fmaida/hello-dolly-mkdocs-plugin